edgeimpulse/expert-projects/renesas-rzv2l-pose-detection.md

 ![YOLO for DRP-AI in Edge Impulse Studio](.gitbook/assets/renesas-rzv2l-pose-detection/Untitled16.png)

 This allows developers to transparently leverage the benefits of DRP-AI and instead be focused on the final application.
-This is in line with Edge Impulse’s philosophy of enabling developers at all skill levels to build production ready ML based applications as quickly and easily as possible.
+This is in line with Edge Impulse's philosophy of enabling developers at all skill levels to build production ready ML based applications as quickly and easily as possible.

 ## Deployment with Edge Impulse

 Once you have completed the process of building your model the next step is to actually deploy the model your hardware.
 For quick testing of your model directly on the RZ/V2L Evaluation kit you can use the Edge Impulse CLI specifically the `edge-impulse-linux-runner` command from the RZ/V2L board itself after installing all Edge Impulse CLI.
-This deploy the model directly to your board hosted in Edge Impulse’s TypeScript based Web Deployment and you can connect to the running model from your browser and evaluate performance.
+This deploy the model directly to your board hosted in Edge Impulse's TypeScript based Web Deployment and you can connect to the running model from your browser and evaluate performance.

 You will ultimately want to deploy the model into a custom application on your own custom application and the two choices you have are to use the C++ DRP-AI Library for embedding in a custom C++ application or the EIM deployment.

 ![](.gitbook/assets/renesas-rzv2l-pose-detection/Untitled17.png)

-The DRP-AI C++ library is based on Edge Impulse’s standard C++ SDK library and contains the DRP-AI acceleration configuration built in making it easy for developers to use the SDK in their code with DRP-AI through the same API that is used across all platforms.
+The DRP-AI C++ library is based on Edge Impulse's standard C++ SDK library and contains the DRP-AI acceleration configuration built in making it easy for developers to use the SDK in their code with DRP-AI through the same API that is used across all platforms.
 The DRP-AI C++ library can be dropped into your application without you needing understand the underlying configuration.

 Edge Impulse has a created an a packaged executable called an EIM (Edge Impulse Model) that is essentially a Linux executable that wraps up your model and all associated feature processing and acceleration into one executable which is accessed via a simple Inter process Communication Interface (IPC).
 You can easily pass your input data to this executable via the IPC interface and the receive the results via the same interface.